McShelby/hugo-theme-relearn/exampleSite/content/cont/pages/_index.en.md

 ## Types

-**Hugo-theme-learn** defines two types of pages. *Default* and *Chapter*.
+**Hugo-theme-relearn** defines two types of pages. *Default* and *Chapter*.
 Both can be used at any level of the documentation, the only difference being layout display.

 A **Chapter** displays a page meant to be used as introduction for a set of child pages.
 Commonly, it contains a simple title and a catch line to define content that can be found under it.
 You can define any HTML as prefix for the menu.
 In the example below, it's just a number but that could be an [icon](https://fortawesome.github.io/Font-Awesome/).